Mino Carta

-Demetrio "Mino" Carta (Genoa, 6 September 1933) is an Italian-born Brazilian journalist, publisher and writer.
-Carta helped in the creation of Veja, Istoé and CartaCapital, three of the four leading newsmagazines currently published in Brazil.
+Demetrio Giuliano Gianni Carta (September 6, 1933 – September 2, 2025), known as Mino Carta, was an Italian-born Brazilian journalist, publisher and writer.
+Carta helped in the creation of Veja, IstoÉ and CartaCapital, three influential and iconic news magazines published in Brazil.

-Biography
+Life and career

-Carta arrived in São Paulo, São Paulo with his family after the War in 1946, when he "still wore short pants".
+Carta arrived in São Paulo, São Paulo with his family after the Second World War in 1946, when he "still wore short pants".
 He was probably 12 or 13 years old at that time.
 He recalls São Paulo as a "quiet and orderly" town with "human measures".

 In 1951, Carta did a vestibular exam and was admitted at the University of São Paulo's traditional Law School of Largo São Francisco.
 His enrollment records state that he was born on September 6, 1933.
 He attended the classes of the first years, but quit and ended up never graduating from higher education.

 In 1960 he started his career in journalism by helping to found Editora Abril automobile magazine Quatro Rodas.
 In 1966, he introduced new journalism in Brazil by founding São Paulo-based newspaper Jornal da Tarde.
-Two years later, he helped Victor Civita of Abril to found Veja, which currently is the leading newsmagazine in the country, with a circulation of over a million copies per edition.
-Unsatisfied with the result, he helped in the foundation of Istoé in 1976.
+Two years later, he helped Victor Civita of Abril to found Veja, which is the leading newsmagazine in the country, with a circulation of over a million copies per edition in 2017.
+Unsatisfied with the result, he helped in the foundation of IstoÉ in 1976.
 Yet not completely satisfied with the result, he founded CartaCapital in 1994.
-On the new magazine, he and other columnists emphatically criticize neoliberal and neocon politics that are recently defended by Veja.
+On the new magazine, he and other columnists emphatically criticize neoliberal and neoconservative politics defended by other publications.

 Of all the publications Carta helped create during his life, only one, the defunct Jornal da República, failed to succeed.
 The 1970s newspaper had a large deficit on its budget.

 Disappointed with the position of Luiz Inácio Lula da Silva in the Cesare Battisti case, Carta decided to retire from his blog and his column on CartaCapital.

+Carta died on September 2, 2025, around four days before his 92nd birthday.
+He was survived by his daughter Manuela Carta, and he also had a son, Gianni Carta (1963–2019), both from his marriage to Daisy Mesquita.
+He later married Maria Angélica Pressoto, who died in 1997.